nasdesps/portfolio/content/blog/Adguard Home on Cloud.md

 ## Filters

 ### DNS blocklists
-Go to Filters -> DNS blocklists, here you can add blocklist that people have created and use it to block even more things.
-By default AdGuard uses AdGuard DNS filter, and you can add more.
+Go to Filters -> DNS blocklists, here you can add a blocklist that people have created and use it to block even more things.
+By default, AdGuard uses the AdGuard DNS filter, and you can add more.
 - Click on Add blocklist -> Choose from the list
 - Don't choose too many from the list cause it may slow your internet requests.
 ![DNS blocklists](/blog/adguard-linode/dns_blocklists.png)